-Clinical depression is a medical condition that goes beyond everyday sadness.
+Depression is a medical condition that goes beyond everyday sadness.
 It causes profound, long-lasting symptoms and often disrupts a person’s ability to perform routine tasks.
 A person’s vulnerability to developing this disorder is often related to many factors, including changes in brain function, genetics, and life stresses and circumstances.

 Depression is the most common psychiatric disorder worldwide.
 In the United States, 17 percent of the population experiences a bout of clinical depression in their lifetime.
 Even so, very few people who have the disorder discuss their symptoms with a healthcare provider.
 Instead, two-thirds of people with depression who see a healthcare provider for routine care come in complaining of physical symptoms, such as headache, back problems, or chronic pain.

-People are reluctant to discuss their depression symptoms for a number of reasons.
+People are reluctant to discuss their symptoms for a number of reasons.
 Often they’re concerned about the stigma of mental illness; sometimes they worry that a primary care provider is not the appropriate health professional to enlist; some see their condition as a personal weakness rather than a “real” illness; and some are worried about the implications of having a psychiatric illness entered into their permanent record.
-The problem is, effective treatments do exist, and not treating depression can cause serious problems.
+The problem is, effective treatments do exist, and not treating it can cause serious problems.

 TREATMENT DEPENDENT ON DEPRESSION SEVERITY